I crossed Checkpoint Charlie before I understood what it meant.

 Panels along the sidewalk show black-and-white photographs of faces from the past—guards, escapees, families divided and reunited.
 I read slowly, taking in personal accounts and events.
 This is a free outdoor museum.

 But the Checkpoint Charlie Museum itself is different.
 Inside, I find walls of documents, photos, artifacts and vivid escape stories.
 This museum tells personal tales of people who risked everything—hidden compartments, daring flights, forged papers and tense border crossings.
-Unlike the free outdoor site, this one dives deep, and is worth the entry fee is €18.50, but if you purchase Berlin’s Welcome Card, you will receive a discount.
+Unlike the free outdoor site, this one dives deep and is worth the entry fee, but if you purchase Berlin’s Welcome Card, you will receive a discount.

 Checkpoint Charlie is a place that stays with you.
 After taking your time at the site, you can deepen your understanding of Berlin’s layered past by exploring a few nearby places on foot, including enjoying a meal at a traditional German restaurant.

-If you have the time (and I always hope you do), wander slowly, pause often, and let the city reveal its story one layer at a time.
+If you have the time (and I always hope you do), wander slowly, pause often, and let the city reveal its history one layer at a time.
 Slow travel in Berlin isn’t about seeing everything — it’s about feeling it.